-A foam concentrate for generating high expansion foam shall be approved by the Register in compliance with IMO circular MSC/Circ.670.
+A foam concentrate for generating high expansion foam shall be approved in accordance with the provisions of IMO circular MSC/Circ.670.

 A foam concentrate for generating low expansion and medium expansion foam shall be capable of being used both with fresh water and sea water.